The planetary nebula Abell 48 and its [WN] nucleus: Observations

 \subsection{Photometric Observations}

-New optical photometry of the central star was also obtained with the Australian National University's 2.3-m reflector at Siding Spring Observatory (SSO) in May 2012, and the 2.0-m Faulkes Telescope North (FTN) at Haleakala Observatory, Maui, in queue mode on three different nights in 2012.
+New optical photometry of the CSPN was also obtained with the Australian National University's 2.3-m reflector at Siding Spring Observatory (SSO) in May 2012, and the 2.0-m Faulkes Telescope North (FTN) at Haleakala Observatory, Maui, in queue mode on three different nights in 2012.
 A log of the observations is presented in Table~\ref{table:log}.
-For the SSO run, the standard imager at the f/18 Nasmyth focus was used.
-This used Bessell $UBVI_c$ filters were in front of a 2048$\times$2048 pixel thinned E2V CCD.
-The pixel size is 13.5$\mu$m, giving a plate scale of 0.34\arcsec/pixel across a 6.6\arcmin\ circular field of view.
+The SSO observations used the standard imager at the f/18 Nasmyth focus.
+This used a 2048$\times$2048 pixel thinned E2V CCD with a pixel size is 13.5\,$\mu$m, giving a plate scale of 0.34\arcsec/pixel across a 6.6\arcmin\ circular field of view.
+Standard $UBVI_c$ filters were used.
 The seeing was modest ($\sim$1.5\arcsec) and the night was photometric.
 Standard extinction coefficients were applied, and a range of standard stars from Landolt (2009) were measured to determine the colour equations used to convert from instrumental magnitudes.

-For the FTN observations (see Table~\ref{table:log}), the Merope camera at the f/10 focus was used with $BVI_C$ Johnson-Cousins filters.
-The camera utilised an E2V CCD with 2048 2048 pixels, in 2\,$\times2$ binning mode, giving images 4.7\arcmin\ on a side with a plate scale of 0.28\arcsec/pixel.
+For the FTN observations, the Merope camera at the f/10 focus was used with $BVI_C$ Johnson-Cousins filters.
+The camera utilised an E2V CCD with 2048 $\times$ 2048 pixels, in 2\,$\times2$ binning mode, giving images 4.7\arcmin\ on a side with a plate scale of 0.28\arcsec/pixel.
 The averaged observed magnitudes are presented in \S~\ref{sec:photometry}.